-Tad’s challenge presents us a false dichotomy, and presupposes the existence of a God and a devil.
-Not everything must necessarily be of God or of the devil, nor can it be if these characters don’t exist.
+Tad’s challenge presents us with a false dichotomy and presupposes the existence of a God and a devil.
+Not everything must necessarily be of God or the devil, nor can it be if these characters don’t exist.

 To take his logic just a little further, almost all holy texts speak ill of the devil, but that doesn’t mean that they are all true.
 If one is Mormon, then one must believe that the Quran isn’t an inspired text, even though those books also preach against the devil’s wickedness.

 Pg.
 17–18 Oliver Cowdery as an author of the BoM

 One candidate for its authorship was Oliver Cowdery, who was Joseph Smith’s principal scribe during the Book of Mormon translation.
 After all, he was better educated than Joseph Smith; he was a schoolteacher and would later become a lawyer.
 Nevertheless, there was a major problem with this theory.
 Oliver never claimed to have authored any portion of the book; in fact, he testified to the contrary: …

 This theme is common throughout Callister’s book.
 Callister believes that testimony given by the party whose testimony is on trial is a form of evidence.
 I hope it’s apparent why that isn’t a good source of evidence.

 Pg.
 18–19 Why would Oliver not denounce the BoM after his ex-communication?